ropensci/GSODR/README.md

 quality, stations with too many missing observations are omitted.
 All units are converted to metric, e.g., inches to millimetres and Fahrenheit to Celsius.
-Output is saved as a Comma Separated Value (CSV) file or a spatial file in a GeoPackage file format summarizing each year by station, which includes vapour pressure and relative humidity variables calculated from existing data in GSOD.
+Output is saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage file, implemented by most major GIS softwares, summarizing each year y station, which includes vapour pressure and relative humidity variables calculated from existing data in GSOD.

 This package was largely based on Tomislav Hengl's work in "[A Practical Guide to Geostatistical